 Lunch + Price per person + Game driving safari at Lake Manyara National Park + Arusha Cultural Day Tour Mto Wa Mbu Village Guided walk + Pick-up from your hotel in Arusha and drop-off to your hotel & Professional English-speaking guides.
 All are experts in African wildlife, culture, and tour guiding, many of who speak other European languages

 |Dates From||Dates To||Price Per Person||Children Aged 3 to 12 Years|

 |1st January 2023||31st December 2023||Request for rates||Request for rates|

 * Arusha Cultural Day Tour Mto Wa Mbu Village Guided walk can be combined with a Safari into Lake Manyara National Park

-* Mto wa Mbu village in northern Tanzania is the best stop over for tourist touring to the Serengeti National Park, Ngorongoro Crater and Lake Manyara National Park
+* Mto wa Mbu village in northern Tanzania is the best stopover for tourists touring the Serengeti National Park, Ngorongoro Crater, and Lake Manyara National Park

 Arusha Cultural Day Tour Mto Wa Mbu Village Rates Do Not Include:

 * Visas, international airfares, and airport taxes; meals

 * Sightseeing not included in the package; optional activities

 * Personal expenses such as transfers to/ from the airport (supplement airport transfer cost applies for tours starting from the airport)